Quality Overseas Dental Treatment & Holidays

 Porcelain veneers are an excellent alternative to crowns in many situations.
 They provide a much more conservative approach to changing a tooth’s colour, size, or shape.

 Porcelain veneers can hide defects, such as teeth stained by an injury, or as the result of a root-canal procedure, and are ideal for covering discoloured fillings in front teeth.

 Situations in which the front teeth are mildly crooked, or rotated can be corrected with porcelain veneers.

 Sometimes old crowns or bridges can be resurfaced with a porcelain veneer to repair or add new life to an old restoration.

 A veneer is a popular treatment for filling gaps between your teeth.

 For about a week or two after you have veneers fitted, you will go through a period of adjustment as you get used to your “new” teeth and bite.
 Brush and floss daily.

-Dental implants are a recent technology used for replacing missing teeth with a most natural look.
+My Body & Spirit’s quality overseas dental treatment for dental implants provides access to affordable and leading technology used for replacing missing teeth with a most natural look.